infraymer/RAIDAChat-backend/README.md

 >}
 **_Possible response errors:_**
 >
-1. Пользователь не найден.
-(User is not found)
+1. User is not found
-1. Группа не найдена.
-(Group is not found)
+1. Group is not found

 ---
 **_Description:_** Request for obtaining all messages from the server.\